cosmos/interchain-security/docs/docs/validators/overview.md

 :::tip
 Please pay attention to any onboarding repositories provided by the consumer chain teams.
 Recommendations are available in [Consumer Onboarding Checklist](../consumer-development/onboarding.md).
-Another comprehensive guide is available in the [Replicated Security testnet repo](https://github.com/cosmos/testnets/blob/master/replicated-security/CONSUMER_LAUNCH_GUIDE.md).
+Another comprehensive guide is available in the [Interchain Security testnet repo](https://github.com/cosmos/testnets/blob/master/interchain-security/CONSUMER_LAUNCH_GUIDE.md).
 :::

 ### 7. Creating IBC connections
-Finally, to fully establish replicated security an IBC relayer is used to establish connections and create the required channels.
+Finally, to fully establish interchain security an IBC relayer is used to establish connections and create the required channels.

 :::warning
 The relayer can establish the connection only after the consumer chain starts producing blocks.